 point I prefer.
 It is obviously unsuitable for those who wish to

 say that they have walked "The GR5", but just fine for those like me who wish to say that they "walked on or nearby the GR5 from Lake Geneva to the Mediterranean".
-I prefer this route for three reasons: because Evian is charming, because one has wonderful views of Lake Geneva or of charming countryside most of the way , and because one can stay in a hotel the first night rather than a gite or refuge.
+I prefer this route for three reasons: because Evian is charming; because, on the way, one has wonderful views of Lake Geneva and of highly attractive countryside; and because one can stay in a hotel or b&b the first night (but not a gite or refuge).
 This route takes about 4 hours less than the Thonon-les-Bains GR5, and 4 hours more than the Saint-Gingolph GR5.

 Access to Evian -- a town with considerable charm -- is by train from Geneva or Paris, or by lake cruisship from Geneva, Nyon, or Lausanne.